AITutor-EvalKit: Exploring the Capabilities of AI Tutors: Evaluation

 \section{Evaluation}

-To evaluate the system, we first measure its performance using the metrics adopted from the BEA 2025 shared task~\cite{kochmar-etal-2025-findings} -- accuracy and macro-F1, and then conduct a human evaluation study, in which participants evaluate both the prediction quality of the \texttt{LoMTL} evaluation model and the usability of our demo tool and UI.
+To assess the toolkit and evaluation models, we first measure models' performance using the metrics from the BEA 2025 shared task~\cite{kochmar-etal-2025-findings} -- accuracy and macro-F1, and then conduct a human evaluation study, in which participants assess both the prediction quality of the \texttt{LoMTL} evaluation model and the usability of our demo tool and UI.